 PCB Design: I have experience of circuit design using a wide range of integrated circuits, as well as micro-controllers and microprocessors in several different CAD packages.

-Radio Frequency Design: I have designed a range of filters and amplifiers for my “Microprocessor System Design” module, including filtering and amplification subsystems in both microstrip and convestional systems.
+Radio Frequency Design: I have designed a range of filters and amplifiers at university, including filtering and amplification subsystems in both microstrip and convestional systems.
 I managed and maintained a range of Radar equiptmentin my role at BAS.

 CAD: Learnt to use 2D and 3D CAD packages including Solid works.